KaisenAmin/Config/README.md

     }
     ```

-4.  below demonstrates how to use the keyCount function to count the keys in a given section:
+4.  below demonstrates how to use the "keyCount" function to count the keys in a given section:

     ```c
     #include <stdio.h>